-The Quality Assurance and Safeguarding Manager supports the Registered Manager and Social Workers in all aspects of monitoring, auditing, compliance and safeguarding.
+The Quality Assurance and Safeguarding Manager supports the Manager and Social Workers in all aspects of monitoring, auditing, compliance and safeguarding.

-The Recruitment Officer is responsible for ensuring Initial Visits to prospective foster carers are completed in a timely manner and retaining contact with prospective foster carers throughout the assessment process through to the Fostering Panel.
+The Recruitment Officer is responsible for ensuring Initial Visits to prospective foster parents are completed in a timely manner and retaining contact with them throughout the assessment process through to the Fostering Panel.

 Clifford House Fostering Limited is part of a group called Polaris one of the UK's largest communities of Childrens service providers.
-Clifford House is supported by a central staff group, including Human Resources, Education, Placements, Checks and References, Marketing and Recruitment, Finance and Learning and Development.
+Clifford House is supported by a central staff group, including Human Resources, Education, Referrals, Checks and References, Marketing and Recruitment, Finance and Learning and Development.